The Life History of a Fern

 g2 Antherozoids or sperms and archegonium containing egg cell which when fertilized produces the new sporophytes.

-Each capsule or sporangium produces an even number of spores, usually sixty-four.
+Each capsule or sporangium produces an even number of, usually sixty-four.
 It is possible to see the sporangia with a fairly powerful hand lens, but the spores themselves are individually invisible except under a microscope, so minute are they.

 In the Middle Ages fern spores were credited with magical properties enabling those with the requisite knowledge to become invisible.
 Such people were said to ‘have the gift of fern seed’ — a useful accomplishment which could be invaluable at times today.